janpawellek/zehntel-webapp/README.md

 ## Installation

-Install Node.js, CouchDB, Git and Hoodie according to the instructions at http://docs.hood.ie/en/start/
+1. Install Node.js, CouchDB, Git and Hoodie according to the instructions at http://docs.hood.ie/en/start/
+2. Run `npm install` in this directory.

 ## Start

-`$ hoodie start `
+Run `hoodie start` in this directory.